 cff_validate(modobject)

-Following the previous example, we are going to add a new author first.
-For doing that, we need first to extract the current author of the package and append the parsed person:
+Following the previous example, we first add a new author.
+To do that, we need to extract the current author of the package and append the coerced person:

 # Valid person keys